beautiful-atoms/beautiful-atoms-docs/docs/source/python/cavity.rst

 >>> mof_5.cavity.settings['cave1'] = {'min':6, 'max': 7, 'color': [1, 0, 0, 1]}
 >>> mof.cavity.draw()

-In this case, only sphere with radius in a the range 6--7 Å will be drawn.
+In this case, only the spheres with radius in the range of 6--7 Å will be drawn.

 Auto-search cavity
 ---------------------
-If no setting item is added, the the `draw` function will search and draw all cavities automatically.
+If no setting item is added, the `draw` function will search and draw all cavities automatically.

 >>> # remove previous settings
 >>> mof_5.cavity.settings.remove('cave1')